Frederic Matys Thursz

-Frederic Matys Thursz (1930–1992) was a Moroccan abstract painter and teacher.
+Frederic Matys Thursz (1930–1992) was a jewish Moroccan abstract painter and teacher.
 He was active in the United States and France.
 His paintings have been shown at the Galerie Lelong, Jefferson Place Gallery, and in the Documenta 9 exhibition.

 Career

 Frederic Matys Thursz was born in Casablanca on July 7, 1930 and he moved to the United States with his parents in 1941.
 Thursz received his BFA degree from Queens College in 1953, his MFA degree from Columbia University in 1955.
 He did doctoral studies in art history at Institut d'Art et d'Archéologie in Paris, France.

 In 1978 he founded the group "Radical Painting" with Jerry Zeniuk, Joseph Marioni, Günther Umberg, Erik Saxon, and Marcia Hafif, among others.